-But other clubs have played through outbreaks, with Brentford themselves having been without star striker Ivan Toney and Jamaica defender Ethan Pinnock for recent matches, while Mads Bech Sorensen returned as an unused substitute in Friday’s win over Watford.
+But other clubs have played through outbreaks, with Brentford themselves having been without star striker Ivan Toney and Jamaica defender Ethan Pinnock since the start of the month, and Frank echoed Arsenal boss Mikel Arteta’s demand for clearer benchmarks from the Premier League.

 “I think it needs to be a significant amount of Covid cases before the game can be cancelled but to be fair I’m a little bit in doubt when it is enough.”

 The PA news agency understands there is no official threshold for the number of positive cases that would cause a game to be called off.

 “It’s a very tricky situation,” Frank added.
 “I think it’s very important the Premier League and all of us are following normal society rules and restrictions.
 That’s very important.

 “And then if we can make it very clear what the rules are to cancel a game that would be good.”

 As the omicron variant contributes to another rise in infection rates and several clubs report problems, there are fears of a difficult winter ahead.